gaurangkhera/Kintsugi/SETUP.md

 ```
 And clicks "Save Entry", the application will:
 1. Trigger a glitch animation
-2. Transform from the light theme to dark theme
+2. Transform from light theme to dark theme
 3. Reveal "The Workshop" interface
 4. Permanently switch the user to private mode